fallen-icarus/cardano-swaps/README.md

 This DEX protocol has all of the desired properties of a DEX:

 1. Users maintain delegation control at all times.
+2. Composable atomic swaps allow creating arbitrarily complex swap transactions.
-2. Naturally concurrent and gets more concurrent the more available swaps there are.
+3. Naturally concurrent and gets more concurrent the more available swaps there are.
-3. There is no impermanent loss since users can declare their desired minimum price.
+4. There is no impermanent loss since users can declare their desired minimum price.
-4. No secondary token is needed to interact with the DEX, only ADA is needed to pay the transaction fees.
+5. No secondary token is needed to interact with the DEX, only ADA is needed for the fees and deposits.
-5. Upgrades can happen easily and democratically.
+6. Upgrades can happen easily and democratically.
 Plus maintaining backwards compatibility is easy.
-6. Any wallet can easily add Cardano-Swap support without opening up security holes in their software.
+7. Any wallet can easily add Cardano-Swap support without opening up security holes in their software.

 ---
-## Potential Adaptation of the Design
+## Potential Adaptations of the Design
 Since this approach gives each user a unique spending script per trading pair, each user must store each script on-chain for other people to find and use.
 This means the user is required to "deposit" about 20 ADA for every script they are using.
 While this has benefits such as disincentivizing creating empty swap addresses, the deposit may be considered steep.

+### Adaption 1
-Another potential approach is to give every user the same spending script but still give them unique addresses by building the swap address with the user's own personal staking key or staking script.
-This still ensures full delegation control while using the DEX.
-Since the spending script no longer has information on the owner, trading pair, or its own unique hash, this information will need to be provided in the datum of each utxo at the swap address along with the price.
-In a nutshell, this means all of Alice's swaps will be found in the same address, regardless of the trading pair; the only thing distinguishing them would be the data they contain.
+Another potential approach is to have a universal spending script for each trading pair.
+Users would still get unique addresses by building the actual swap address with the user's own personal staking key or staking script.
+This still ensures full delegation control while using the DEX and all of the trading pairs would still be siloed into separate addresses.

-In this alternative approach, the beacon tokens, with their deposit requirement, would still be used to find the available swaps by storing it inside the user's address.
-This would still require an additional deposit since the beacon cannot be stored without ADA, but the deposit will only be about 2 ADA.
-The separation of utxos based off trading pairs can then be done off-chain since the beacon will broadcast all of the utxos at the address.

-Finally, since all users would be using the same spending script, the spending script can be stored on-chain inside the beacon vault (and be locked forever) with the transaction ID hardcoded into `cardano-swaps`.
-Then all swaps would just reference this spending script.
-Thus this approach is just as concurrent as the original.

-This design opens a few questions:
+#### Drawbacks
+Since the spending script would no longer have information on the owner, this would make securing `Close` and `UpdatePrice` actions more difficult.
+Datums would likely be needed to compensate but since datums are mutable, this would make the DEX less secure by default.
+The DEX's security would now heavily depend on ensuring the integrity of the datums.

+### Adaptation 2
+Instead of giving each user the a universal spending script for each trading pair (like in Adaptation 1), each user can be given one unique spending script that would work on all trading pairs.
+Since each user has a unique spending script, their addresses would also be unique which means full delegation control is still ensured.
+All trading pairs would now be grouped together into the same swap address.

+#### Drawbacks
+Since the trading pair utxos are all grouped together into the same address, there needs to be a way to differentiate which utxos are for which trading pairs.
+You could give every utxo for a specific trading pair the corresponding beacon token but this would require a 2 ADA deposit for each utxo.
+This would quickly cancel out the gains from not having the user store their own reference scripts on-chain.

-1. How much sorting would need to be done to filter out utxos of the wrong pair?
-With 10000 users, you could be looking at sorting at least 10000 utxos each query.
+Another problem is that this puts a much larger load on the off-chain use of beacons.
+How much sorting would need to be done to filter out utxos of the wrong pairs?
+With 10000 users, you could be looking at sorting at least 10000 utxos each query, regardless of the trading pair.
 Would Koios and Blockfrost even be able to handle this level of querying without causing more centralization of these apis?
-2. With the increased size of the datum, how much ADA will need to be stored with each available swap utxo?
-How many utxos would it take to cancel out the gain from a smaller deposit?
+The maximum amount of work possible would need to be done for every query, no matter how many utxos there actually are for a specific trading pair.
 Segregating trading pairs into separate addresses dramatically minimizes the amount of sorting required off-chain and the load on the apis.

-Given this, the 20 ADA deposits of the original approach seem like a fair trade off.
-That is why this proof-of-concept does not use this alternative approach.
+Having all the trading pairs together also makes it harder to write an easily composable atomic swap since you know need to account for not having all utxos pre-sorted into the respective trading pairs.
+This extra complexity could easily lead to security holes in the DEX.